fee1-dead/lyrebird/README.md

 ```

 After adding your bot to your server, you need to register the slash commands that the bot supports.
 Using
-the account that matches the `BOT_OWNER_ID`, you can run the `~register` command to either register it in
+the account that matches the `owner_id` set in your config, you can run the `~register` command to either
-the guild specificially or globally.
+register it in the guild specificially or globally.

 # Commands